antonioatra/xmss-reference/README.md

 ## Delta-XMSS

-This fork adds Delta-XMSS, an optimization for XMSS path transmission proposed in:
+This fork adds Delta-XMSS, an optimization for XMSS path transmission.

-> **Delta-XMSS: Incremental State Optimization for Post-Quantum Hash-Based Signatures**
-> Antônio A. T. R. André¹, Routo Terada², Victor Takashi Hayashi³, Bryan Kano Ferreira¹
-> ¹Inteli – Instituto de Tecnologia e Liderança, ²IME – USP, ³Escola Politécnica – USP, 2026.

 The idea is that two consecutive authentication paths share most of their nodes.
 Instead of retransmitting the full path, we transmit only the nodes that differ.

+### Enviroment
+Implemented in C (C99), compiled with GCC 13.3 and Ubuntu (WSL2, x86-64) and requires OpenSSL.

 ### Files

 | File | Description |